-It doesn’t take a large investment of time to become a certified nursing assistant (CNA).
+It doesn’t take a large investment of time or money to become a certified nursing assistant (CNA).
 Here are the steps you’ll need to take:

 - Graduate high school or get a GED.